graniticio/granitic/doc/ref/log-format.md

 ## Console logging to STDOUT

-By default, Granitic performs 'console' logging, which is to say it use's Go's [fmt](https://golang.org/pkg/fmt/) functions to print to `os.Stdout`.
+By default, Granitic performs 'console' logging, using Go's [fmt](https://golang.org/pkg/fmt/) functions to print to `os.Stdout`.

 If you are starting your application from a terminal you will see log messages appear in that terminal as they are raised.